 Methods

 To test these alternative hypotheses we compiled extensive individual plant size data from forest and non-forest communities.
-Thirteen different plant communities (Table 1) were surveyed at the Brown Family Environmental Center (BFEC) in Gambier, Ohio (40.39° N, -82.42° W), the Rocky Mountain Biological Laboratory (RMBL) in Gothic Colorado (38.90° N, -106.98° W), and Tumamoc Hill Desert Laboratory (THDL) in Tuscon, Arizona (32.13° N, -111.00° W).
+Thirteen different plant communities (Table 1) were surveyed at the Brown Family Environmental Center (BFEC) in Gambier, Ohio (40.39° N, -82.42° W), the Rocky Mountain Biological Laboratory (RMBL) in Gothic, Colorado (38.90° N, -106.98° W), and Tumamoc Hill Desert Laboratory (THDL) in Tucson, Arizona (32.13° N, -111.00° W).

 Locales

 The BFEC is situated in a temperate rural mosaic of agricultural fields, woodlots, and restored ecosystems including prairies and wetlands.
 Three different communities were surveyed at the BFEC: a temperate forest, a wetland, and a restored prairie.
 The temperate forest plot is a two-hectare area within a natural mixed age forest that experienced some selective logging in the early 20th century but was likely never entirely clear-cut.
-The restored prairie was established on previous agricultural land in 1992, and is maintained by controlled burns each spring.
+The restored prairie was established on previously agricultural land in 1992 and is maintained by controlled burns each spring.
 We sampled local prairie communities using three randomly placed 1.2 x 1.2 m plots spread across roughly one hectare.
 The perched wetland is adjacent to a small headwater stream, which flows into the nearby Kokosing River.
 In this habitat, we sampled two 1.2 x 1.2 m plots, placed approximately 50 and 100 m from the stream.
 Soils in the wetland sites are continuously saturated throughout the growing season, while the prairie and forest sites depend on rainfall.

 The RMBL in the southern Rocky Mountains provides an alpine environment with an elevation gradient ranging from 2468 to 3380 m above sea level and spanning a geographic distance of approximately 39 km (Bryant et al. 2008, Sloat et al. 2015).
-The five sites range from an arid grass-sagebrush steppe near Almont, CO (2468 m) through a stream-side wet meadow outside of Mount Crested Butte, CO, up to three subalpine meadow sites in Washington Gulch that extend nearly to treeline (3380 m).
-The three subalpine meadow communities depend on seasonal snowmelt and soils can transition from completely saturated at the beginning of the growing season to quite dry by the end of the summer.
+The five sites range from an arid grass-sagebrush steppe near Almont, CO (2468 m), through a stream-side wet meadow outside Mount Crested Butte, CO, up to three subalpine meadow sites in Washington Gulch that extend nearly to treeline (3380 m).
+The three subalpine meadow communities rely heavily on seasonal snowmelt and soils can transition from completely saturated at the beginning of the growing season to quite dry by the end of the summer.
 Each site was sampled using a single 1.3 x 1.3 m plot.

-The THDL in Tuscon, Arizona is a Sonoran desert habitat dominated by stem succulents, shrubs, and small trees.
-Water is the limiting resource in this area.
+The THDL in Tucson, AZ, is located in a Sonoran desert habitat dominated by stem succulents, shrubs, and small trees.
+Here, water availability is the limiting resource for plant growth.
 The climate is highly seasonal with mostly hot dry weather broken up by a late summer monsoon season as well as seasonal rainfall in January and February.
 All individuals within a one-hectare area were sampled.

 Plant Sampling Methods

-The herbaceous communities at the BFEC and the RMBL were all sampled in using the same method.
-At peak biomass (near the end of the growing season) each individual plant in the sample plot was harvested aboveground, dried at a temperature of at least 60°C for over one week, and weighed to the nearest 0.001g.
+The herbaceous communities at the BFEC and the RMBL were all sampled using the same method.
+At peak biomass (near the end of the growing season) each individual plant in the sample plot was harvested above-ground, dried at a temperature of at least 60°C for over one week, and weighed to the nearest 0.001g.
 Individual plants were defined by the aboveground biomass associated with an individual stem or stem cluster at ground level, and bunched grasses were taken as a single individual when their stems could not be reliably separated at ground level.
 Thus, individuals generally represent ramets rather than genets.
 In each case, individuals were identified to species or (often) morphospecies, but we group all individuals across species in this analysis, since we are concerned with the community size-frequency distributions.